 Week 7.
 Final Project

-Educational approach: In this course, three ideas inform our teaching philosophy.
-(1) Learning is social: we learn effectively within the social context, by exchanging our perspectives, and by constructing knowledge collectively.
-This course provides rich opportunities for networking and peer-to-peer learning.
-We encourage networking among course participants, learning from each other, and communication with course instructors.
-(2) Progressive levels of learning.
-Learning outcomes reflect various levels of learning according to Bloom’s taxonomy, including: remembering, understanding, applying, analyzing, evaluating, and creating information related to environmental education.
-We include materials and assignments that help you reflect on your own learning goals, generate new ideas, and critically explore research-based and practice-based ideas.
-The course offers a variety of learning materials to choose from and to meet your needs and interests.
-(3) Application to practice.
-Participants will benefit from the course by progressively working on their course projects, by applying what they learn from the course to their practice in current or future urban environmental education programs.
+- Progressive levels of learning.
+Learning outcomes reflect various levels of learning including: remembering, understanding, applying, analyzing, evaluating, and creating information related to environmental education.
+We include materials and assignments that help you reflect on your learning goals, generate new ideas, and critically explore research-based and practice-based ideas.
+The course offers a variety of learning materials to meet your needs and interests.

 Cost: $50.
+We ask participants to pay $50 to support the Civic Ecology Lab’s ability to offer online courses.
 As part of our commitment to making our online courses available to anyone anywhere, and to creating a rich global online learning community, those without any ability to pay can sign up for free, or for a reduced fee.
-In addition, we also offer participants a $100 registration fee option to anonymously sponsor a student who is unable to pay.
-Course participants a $100 registration fee option to anonymously sponsor a student who is unable to pay.
+We also offer participants a $100 registration fee option to anonymously sponsor a student who is unable to pay.
+You will find more details in the registration form where you will choose among payment options.

 Materials included in the course: